 Students rotate through three labs during winter term, with 4 weeks spent in each lab.
 To make sure that students are focused on their research, Winter term has a “course-light” schedule, where students are only required to attend scientific seminars and journal clubs.

-Students begin research in their thesis labs in addition to Research Hub academic requirements, as well as other required or elective courses as determined between the student and their Academic Mentor.
+Students begin research in their thesis labs in addition to advanced elective courses as determined between the student and their Academic Mentor.

 Year 2: Curriculum Overview

-In addition to research and Research Hub academic requirements, students continue to develop their scientific knowledge through elective and required courses which focus on quantitative skills, communication and professional development.
+In addition to research and Research, students continue to develop their scientific knowledge through advanced elective courses and courses focused on quantitative skills, communication and professional development.